hapijs/hapi/Readme.md

 **hapi** does not support middleware extensibility as is commonly found in other web frameworks.
 Instead, **hapi** provides 5 extension hooks for any application-specific functionality.
 Each extension point accepts a single function or an array of functions to be execute at a specified time during request processing.
 The required extension function signature is _function (request, next)_ where:
-- `request` is the **hapi** request object, and
+- _'request'_ is the **hapi** request object, and
-- `next` is the callback function the method must call upon completion to return control over to the router.
+- _'next'_ is the callback function the method must call upon completion to return control over to the router.

 The extension points are:
 - `onRequest` - called upon new requests before any router processing.
 Calls to _request.setUrl()_ will impact how the request is router and can be used for rewrite rules.